reyk/rust-libtls/README.md

 # Rust bindings for [LibreSSL]'s [libtls] library.

+>
+> NOTE: THIS CRATE IS UNDER ACTIVE DEVELOPMENT AND WORK IN PROGRESS.
+> !!!DO NOT USE IT YET!!!
+>

 The [LibreSSL] project provides a free TLS and crypto stack that was forked from [OpenSSL] in 2014.
 The goals are to provide a modernized codebase, improved security, and to apply best practice development processes.